Kratom Has ‘Deadly Risks,’ FDA Warns

 According to the American Kratom Association, there are currently an estimated 3 to 5 million kratom users in the United States.
 As health care professionals are pressured to reduce prescribing opioids, individuals struggling with addiction and dependence often seek out alternatives like kratom.
 It has been proclaimed to be a legal, inexpensive substitute to opioid medication.
 However, the Food and Drug Administration (FDA) warns of kratom-drug interactions resulting in permanent liver damage and death.

-FDA warns of risks associated with kratom
+fda warns of risks associated with kratom

 FDA Warns of Risks Associated with Kratom